Find Your Perfect School

-The Ivies weekend continues the over 150-years-old Ivy Day tradition, and through a number of transitions it remains one of Bowdoin’s hardest drinking celebrations.
-Originally a day when ivy would be planted with the coming of spring, today Ivies weekend is more of a weekend long party before students head into finals studying.
+The Ivies weekend continues the over 150-years-old Ivy Day tradition, and through a number of transitions, it remains one of Bowdoin’s hardest drinking celebrations.
+Originally a day when ivy would be planted with the coming of spring, today, Ivies weekend, is more of a weekend-long party before students head into finals studying.

 Cornell University’s Slope Day, Ithaca, NY

 - Highlights: Headline acts

-Alcohol is allowed around the perimeter, or for a maximum five beers inside the gated slope area–so perhaps Slope Day is a bit less of a party than other festivals on our list, but it does have some pretty great music.
+Alcohol is allowed around the perimeter or for a maximum of five beers inside the gated slope area–so perhaps Slope Day is a bit less of a party than other festivals on our list, but it does have some pretty great music.
 Featured artists have included Kanye west, Ben Folds, Snoop Dogg, and Ludacris in recent years.

 UCLA’s Jazz Reggae Festival, Los Angeles, California

-- Highlights: Sustainability, diverse choice of artists
+- Highlights: Sustainability, a diverse choice of artists

-- Cost: $25 for students, $35 for general public
+- Cost: $25 for students, $35 for the general public

-Like the Sun God festival above, Jazz Reggae festival takes sustainability seriously, and will have water re-filling stations, as well as recycling throughout the event.
+Like the Sun God festival above, the Jazz Reggae festival takes sustainability seriously and will have water re-filling stations, as well as recycling throughout the event.
 The goal is to lower the carbon footprint of the event even lower than last year.

 University of Texas at Austin’s Round up weekend, Austin, TX

-- Highlights: Food, fees go to charity
+- Highlights: Food, and fees go to charity

 - Cost: A few dollars per fraternity or sorority

 For those of you who enjoy busting out some neon clothing and raving for 72 hours, or just some southern hospitality and Austin, this event might be for you.
 Put on through fraternities and sororities at UT Austin, a few dollars at the door of Greek buildings gets you in for food and to see local and national acts.
-The best part, entrance fees go to the charity funds of Greek organizations.

 Brown University’s Spring Weekend, Providence, RI

 - Highlights: Diversity of acts